 Section 1-6.2:1.
-Definitions; Discrimination, Harassment and Bullying Prohibited; Student Privacy and Confidentiality Required; Use of Name and Gender Pronouns; Legal Name and Sex at Birth Required on School Records; Dress and Grooming Codes; Student Participation in Activities Determined by Sex, Overnight Travel; Access to Restrooms, Locker Rooms and Intimate Spaces; Professional Development and Training; Superintendent to Develop Regulations and/or Guidelines. - A. The following definitions are not meant to label individuals but to enhance the division's understanding of transgender issues and guide actions and discussion of related topics:
+Purpose Stated; Definitions; Discrimination, Harassment and Bullying Prohibited; Counseling Services; Use of Name and Gender Pronouns; Access to Student Records; Dress and Grooming Codes; Extracurricular Activities & Overnight Travel; Student Participation in Activities Determined by Sex,; Access to Restrooms & Locker Rooms - A. The following definitions are not meant to label individuals but to enhance the division's understanding of transgender issues and guide actions and discussion of related topics: The intent of this policy is to establish clear and useful guidance for Suffolk Public Schools in order to fulfill the requirements of Virginia Code § 22.1-23.3 in accordance with the plain meaning of its provisions.